mozilla/firefox-test-engineering/guide/software.rst

 automation frameworks.
 Our bigger web-based tools are often implemented using Django_, a Python-based framework for making websites.

-Most of our Python-based projects are developed to run under Python 2.
+Most of our Python-based projects are developed to run under Python 2, for now, but there are efforts underway to convert/write new libraries and packages in Python 3.

 .. seealso::